sam-wheat/Blog/Blog/ClientApp/src/articles/troubleshooting/troubleshooting.md

 <article>

 Those who have played the game DOOM will recognize the BFG9000 as an enormous weapon that delivers a highly destructive round.
 In the war on software defects there is no single analogy for the BFG9000.
 There are, however, a variety of "big gun" techniques for dispatching bugs and defects.
-Almost all of these techniques center around identifying and fixing root cause issues.
-Fixing a root cause issue can have a beneficial impact as a result of the fix itself, or, as is often the case, it will bring to light other deficiencies that exist as a result of the root cause.
-In either case, fixing a root cause issue can deliver a massively beneficial result - often with relatively little effort or risk.
+Almost all of these techniques center around identifying and fixing high-value issues.
+Fixing a high-value issue can have a beneficial impact as a result of the fix itself, or, as is often the case, it will bring to light other deficiencies that exist as a result of the high-value cause.
+In either case, fixing a high-value issue can deliver a massively beneficial result - often with relatively little effort or risk.

 ## Go big and get lucky

-From a purely statistical standpoint, hunting down root cause issues puts the odds on your side.
+From a purely statistical standpoint, hunting down high-value issues puts the odds on your side.
 The [Pareto Principle](https://www.investopedia.com/terms/p/paretoprinciple.asp) states that eighty percent of consequences come from twenty percent of causes.
 Pareto's principal is highly applicable in the domain of troubleshooting software defects.
 This is good news for most software developers because it means that for a given application, correcting a few critical deficiencies will result in a cascade of beneficial results.

 ## Where to find trouble